Mt. Gox: Bankruptcy; stolen bitcoin (2014–present)

 By May 2016, creditors of Mt.
 Gox had claimed they lost $2.4 trillion when Mt.
 Gox went bankrupt, which they asked be paid to them.
 The Japanese trustee overseeing the bankruptcy said that only $91 million in assets had been tracked down to distribute to claimants, despite Mt.
 Gox having asserted in the weeks before it went bankrupt that it had more than $500 million in assets.
 The trustee's interim legal and accounting costs through that date, to be paid ultimately by creditors, were $5.5 million.

 In March 2018, the trustee Kobayashi said that enough BTC has been sold to cover the claims of creditors.

 On 14 March 2019, the Tokyo District Court found Karpelès guilty of falsifying data to inflate Mt.
 Gox's holdings by $33.5 million, for which he was sentenced to 30 months in prison, suspended for four years, meaning he will serve no time unless he commits additional offenses over the next four years.
 The Court acquitted Karpelès on a number of other charges, including embezzlement and aggravated breach of trust, based on its belief that Karpelès had acted without ill intent.
 Nonetheless, the verdict said Karpelès had inflicted "massive harm to the trust of his users" and there was "no excuse" for him to "abuse his status and authority to perform clever criminal acts."
 Karpelès issued a statement saying he was "happy to be judged not guilty" on the more serious charges and was discussing how to proceed with his lawyers regarding his conviction on the falsifying data charge.

 On 15 January 2021 Bloomberg News reported CoinLab Inc. had made an agreement with Nobuaki Kobayashi, the trustee to the Mt.
 Gox bankruptcy, and the Mt.
 Gox Investment Fund LP (MGIFLP), a unit of Fortress Investment Group.
 As much as 90% of the remaining Bitcoin tied up in bankruptcy proceedings would be offered to creditors.

 At the creditors meeting on 20 October 2021 it was announced that the Civil Rehabilitation Plan was accepted by 99% of the creditors (representing 83% of the total amount of voting rights) and that billions of dollars in Bitcoin would be provided as compensation.
 The plan was officially approved on 16 November 2021.

+On April 6, 2023, MtGox announced that the deadline for filing claims for damages had expired.
+Payments are promised to begin before October 31, 2023.

+On September 21, 2023, MtGox announced that the deadline for payments to be finalized had been pushed back one year, and that the new promised end date is October 31, 2024, although they may begin before the end of 2023 for creditors who have provided all necessary information in good order.